AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Fetching_Data/README.md

 * Less data is downloaded on each update, meaning less wasted bandwidth.
 This may not be such a big issue on a desktop on a broadband connection, but it's a major issue on mobile devices and in developing countries that don't have ubiquitous fast Internet service.

 To speed things up even further, some sites also store assets and data on the user's computer when they are first requested, meaning that on subsequent visits they use the local versions instead of downloading fresh copies everytime the page is first loaded.
 The content is only reloaded from the server when it has been updated.

+## A basic Ajax request

+Let's look at how such a request is handled, using both [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+For these examples, we'll request data out of a few different text files and use them to populate a content area.

+This series of files will act as our fake database; in a real application, we'd be more likely to use a server-side language like PHP, Python, or Node to request our data from a database.
+Here, however, we want to keep it simple and concentrate on the client-side part of this.

+### XMLHttpRequest

+`XMLHttpRequest` (which is frequently abbreviated to XHR) is a fairly old technology now -- it was invented by Microsoft in the late 90's, and has been standardized across browsers for quite a long time.

+1. To begin this example, make a local copy of [ajax-start.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/fetching-data/ajax-start.html) and the four text files -- [verse1.txt](https://github.com/mdn/learning-area/blob/master/javascript/apis/fetching-data/verse1.txt), [verse2.txt](https://github.com/mdn/learning-area/blob/master/javascript/apis/fetching-data/verse2.txt), [verse3.txt](https://github.com/mdn/learning-area/blob/master/javascript/apis/fetching-data/verse3.txt), and [verse4.txt](https://github.com/mdn/learning-area/blob/master/javascript/apis/fetching-data/verse4.txt) -- in a new directory on your computer.